-You may have heard her sultry voice in radio jingles for Virginia Lottery, sale United Way, case and more.
-She’s starred in stage roles, here written almost 100 songs, recorded two CD’s, and is releasing a third next month.
+You may have heard her sultry voice in radio jingles for Virginia Lottery, United Way, and more.
+She’s starred in stage roles, written almost 100 songs, recorded two CD’s, and is releasing a third next month.

 Yet Petersburg resident Jamela Bullock ultimately hopes to combine the healing powers of physical touch and music and feels most at home as a certified professional massage therapist.
 She is committed to carving her unique creative and professional niche by capitalizing on diverse talents.